 Yesterday afternoon, I sat down at my local Vue cinema for a Batman movie marathon: Batman ’89, Batman Returns, Batman Forever and Batman & Robin.
 The Batman Anthology was back on the big screen to celebrate the 80th birthday of the Caped Crusader (as well as the 30th anniversary of Tim Burton’s Batman), and I was there to enjoy the event.

 Running from midday until around 9pm, the films were screened back-to-back (bat-to-bat), starting with Batman ’89 and concluding with Batman & Robin.
 But this wasn’t just any old Batman movie marathon – all four Bat-films were screened in 4K.

-Warner Bros. has given the Batman Anthology a 4K UHD makeover for a new Blu-ray release set to make its debut in June.
+Warner Bros. has given the Batman Anthology a 4K UHD makeover for a new Blu-ray release set to make its debut in June (Update: Batman ’89, Batman Returns, Batman Forever and Batman & Robin are now available from Amazon).
 Yesterday’s screening was effectively a preview of those movies, to highlight the enhanced picture and sound quality the Blu-rays will deliver.

 Before I talk about the restoration, I have to say just how much I adored yesterday’s Bat-marathon at Vue.
 This was a fantastic event and one I was so glad I attended.